April

 Fertilize berry vines.

-Enjoy the many roses, pyracanthas, lavender and bottlebrush in bloom.
+Enjoy the many roses, pyracanthas, trees, lavender and bottlebrush in bloom.

 Spray trees and shrubs - borers.